2000nehagahtori/mylove/README.md

-weather application using jss ,html and css
+weather application using js ,html and css